orimay/Temper-Frontend-Engineer-Assignment/README.md

   element.
 - **Responsive Design**: The layout adapts to different screen sizes, ensuring accessibility on both mobile and desktop environments.

+## Animations

+This project incorporates animations to enhance the user experience.
+Key animation features include:

+- **Element Swapping**: When elements are rearranged, a smooth animation is applied to visually transition between their positions.

+- **Entry Animation**: Each newly appearing element animates its height from 0 and fades in, providing a visually appealing transition effect.

+- **Exit Animation**: Elements leaving the view fade out and animate their height to 0, creating a graceful exit effect.

+These animations are applied to various elements within the application, including time travel entries and up/down buttons.

 ## Acknowledgements